The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

 So, in summary, there is no average personal injury settlement calculator.
 Artificial intelligence has not come that far.
-But if you do your research - see above - you have a chance of getting a pretty good understanding of what the typical injury claim reasonable settlement ranges for your case might be.
+But if you do your research – see above – you can get a pretty good understanding of what the typical injury claim reasonable settlement ranges for your case might be.

 - More than $30,000

 - Handling Your Accident Claim Without a Personal Injury Lawyer: This article looks at whether you really need a personal injury lawyer to maximize the value of your claim.
-The short answer: it depends on the case.
+The short answer is that it depends on the case.